nateshirley/digital-divide-2020/content/blog/libra/index.md

 ﻿---
-title: "Libra: The Future of Digital Currency in the West"
+title: "Libra: The Future of Digital Currency in the West?"
 date: "2020-05-03T22:40:32.169Z"
-description: "Will digital currencies dominate the future, or will they ultimately prove risky and impractical forms of money?"
+description: "Libra aspired to be a transnational currency, bank the unbanked, and to pioneer the widespread use of digital currency in the Western world.
+Yet the new project has largely fallen flat due to regulatory concerns.
+Even so, the Libra project has raised some important questions that central bankers and legislators must now consider."
 ---

 <small>_By: Nathan Berry, Joe Challis, Grant Chamberlain, and Matt DePillis_</small>